 So how does one cook easy-peeling eggs that also have relatively tender whites?
 There are a couple of options.
 If you're boiling, you can plunge your eggs into boiling water, let them boil for 30 seconds or so just to set the exteriors of the whites, then drop the temperature and finish them off at around 180 to 190°F, or 82 to 88°C (a very low simmer).
 You'll end up with eggs that are easy to peel, with tender whites throughout.

 With steam, there's no need to lower the heat—steam's lower density means that steamed eggs actually cook a little more gently than boiled eggs.
 Your whites will be ever-so-slightly tougher than with simmered eggs, but not enough to be off-putting.
-The gentleness of steam, and the ability to load up a steamer insert and lower it gently into a pot, also has the advantage of reducing your chances of shells cracking and whites leaking out.
+The gentleness of steam—and the relative ease of loading up a steamer insert and lowering it into a pot, versus trying to carefully drop eggs one by one into boiling water—also has the advantage of reducing your chances of shells cracking and whites leaking out.

 Finally, steaming your eggs has the advantage of being the fastest method around: Instead of waiting for a pot of water to come to a boil, all you need to do is boil a half inch of water.
 Throw your steamer insert in, cover the pot, set your timer, and you've got perfectly cooked eggs.